 If you do not sign up for Medicare Part A when you are first eligible, you could face a late enrollment penalty when you do enroll.
 The Part A penalty is a 10% higher monthly premium for twice the number of years you were eligible for Part A but did not enroll.

 If you did not enroll in Medicare Part A when you were first eligible for, and the after 3 years signed up, you would have to pay the higher premium for 6 years.
 If you meet certain conditions that allow you to sign up for Part A during a special enrollment period, you will not have to pay a Part A penalty.

 Part B Late Enrollment Penalty

 For most seniors, eligibility for Medicare Part B is the same as for Part A. Many people are automatically enrolled into Part A along with Part B. If you don’t qualify for automatic enrollment, you will want to sign up manually.

 There is a monthly premium for Medicare Part B, $134 per month for 2018.
 This amount is typically taken out of the social security check each month, some seniors may receive a bill.

-If you enroll in Medicare Part B late or drop coverage, a late enrollment penalty may apply to you when you sign up or re-enroll.
+If you enroll in Medicare Part B late or drop coverage, there is usually a penalty for the late enrolment that may apply to you when you sign up or re-enroll.
 The penalty is a 10% higher premium for every full 12-month period that you were not covered under Medicare Part B. In some cases, you may qualify for a Special Enrollment Period, this allows you to enroll without a penalty.